-October 31st , 3rd Registration of supervision and preliminary thesis title semester December 1st, 3rd Submission of M.A. prospectus semester December, 3 rd semester Discussion of the M.A. prospectus April 15 th , 4 th semester Submission of draft of M.A. thesis April, 4 th semester Pre-defense May 15 th , 4 th semester Submission of M.A. thesis End of May Thesis defense
+31 October , 3 rd Registration of supervision and preliminary thesis title semester

+1 December, 3 rd Submission of M.A. prospectus to supervisor semester December, 3 rd semester Discussion of the M.A. prospectus 1 April, 4 th semester Submission of draft of M.A. thesis to supervisor April, 4 th semester Pre-defense 15 May, 4 th semester Submission of M.A. thesis to the institute coordinator End of May, beginning of Thesis defense June

-\ If any of the deadlines fall on a holiday or weekend then they shift to the next working day.
+^{} If any of the deadlines fall on a holiday or weekend then they shift to the next working day.